 EasyMile's training team has trained over 800 external staff around the world.

-The operations curriculum focuses on how to operate and manually drive the EZ10 and how to handle passenger communications.
+The operations curriculum focuses on how to operate and manually drive.
 This training is delivered during the setup phase, once the vehicle is onsite, and before operations begin.

 OPERATIONS

-Once all prior steps are complete, the EZ10 is ready to be deployed for operations.
+Once all prior steps are complete, the vehicle is ready to be deployed for operations.